aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 end
 ~~~

 This function looks pretty straight-forward, but the type of `x` is unstable.
+I selected two numbers 50, an `Int64`, and 0.5, a `Float64`; depending on the value of `x`, it might be added to either one of them.
 At the end of this function, `return x` might return an `Int64` or it might return a `Float64`.
 This is because of the `else` clause; if you add an `Int64`, like `22`, to `0.5`, which is a `Float64`, then you'll get a `Float64` (`22.5`).

 `Float64` is a type that represents floating-point values stored in 64 bits; in C, it is called a `double`.
 This is one of the floating-point types that 64-bit processors understand.

-In this definition of `increment`, this means that `5` will become `55` (an `Int64`), but `22` will become `22.5` (a `Float64`).
-If there were more code in or after this function, then it would have to handle both possible types for `x`, since the compiler (correctly) expects to need to handle both.

 As with most efficiency problems, this issue is more pronounced when it happens during loops.
 Code inside for-loops and while-loops is run many, many times, so making it fast is more important than speeding up code that is only run once or twice.
-Therefore, our first check is going to look for variables inside loops that have unstable types.
+Therefore, our first check is to look for variables that have unstable types inside loops.

 First, let's look at an example of what we want to catch.
 We'll be looking at two functions.
 Each of them sums the numbers 1 to 100, but instead of summing the whole numbers, they divide each one by 2 before summing it.
 Both functions will get the same answer (`2525.0`); both will return the same type (`Float64`).
 However, the first function, `unstable`, suffers from type-instability, while the second one, `stable`, does not.